ZeinyLing/DM2026-Assignment-3/README.md

 ```

 ### Other Model
-Other Model run by Colab, go to 'Others' Fold.
+Other Model run by Colab, go to `Others` Fold.

 - DM3_Inception.ipynb
 - DM3_LSTM.ipynb